 Take about 1 tablespoon of butter, divide into smaller pieces and sprinkle them on one piece of dough.
 Repeat the same process for the other two pieces.
 Spread the cheese mixture over each oval-shaped dough, dividing it evenly.
 (Image 3)

 Add the bacon in one dough, the sautéed bell peppers slices and pancetta cubetti in the second, and the sautéed mushrooms on the third.
 (Image 4)

 Create the peinirli-pizza boats by raising the dough’s edges and folding it inwards to form a border.
 Overlap borders and press to seal the “boat.”
 (Image 5) Brush the dough border with melted butter (Image 6)

 Bake for 20 minutes.
-Rotate pan 180° half way so that they all cook evenly.
+Rotate the pan 180° halfway so that they all cook evenly.

 When ready, remove from oven, cut, and serve.

-- Sprinkle fresh thyme leaves, fresh ground pepper, or red chili pepper flakes all over the bacon peinirli.
+- Bacon peinirli: Sprinkle fresh thyme leaves, fresh ground pepper, or red chili pepper flakes all over.

-- Add a drizzle of balsamic vinegar crema on the mushroom peinirli.
-Balsamic goes well with the earthy mushrooms.
+- Mushroom peinirli: Add a drizzle of balsamic vinegar crema.
+Balsamic goes well with earthy mushrooms.

-- Sprinkle fresh thyme leaves and freshly ground pepper on the bell peppers peinirli.
+- Bell peppers peinirli: Sprinkle fresh thyme leaves and freshly ground pepper on top.

 Easy Peinirli – Greek Pizza Boats